bsdpot/pot/README.md

 It's heavily based on FreeBSD, in particular on jails, ZFS, pf and rctl.

 The project's initial goal was to prove that FreeBSD has all the technologies to have a container-alike environment.
-The project then evolved in something more robust and feature-rich.
+The project then evolved into something more robust and feature-rich.

 The project was presented for the first time at FOSDEM 2018: ([talk page](https://archive.fosdem.org/2018/schedule/event/pot_container_framework/))